Lammašaga: Literature

 The hymn Bau A, despite its title used in modern literature, is focused on Lammašaga, and might have originated in Girsu.
 Despite the decline of Lagash as a state, it was a part of the scribal school curriculum in the Old Babylonian period, and it seemingly had a wide circulation.
 It is considered difficult to translate due to the presence of many terms otherwise entirely absent from similar compositions written in Sumerian, though common in lexical lists.
-According to Christopher Metcalf, the hymn is a description of a statue, and that it might have been meant for a ceremony during which such a work of art was induced into a temple.
+According to Christopher Metcalf, the hymn is a description of a statue.
+It might have been composed for a ceremony during which it was induced into a temple.
 This conclusion has also been tentatively accepted by Jeremiah Peterson, though he notes that a degree of caution is necessary, as there is an overlap between terms used to describe living beings and statues in Mesopotamian literature.
-The text refers to Lammašaga as the "sun goddess of the land," though this epithet does not indicate that her character was solar, but rather that she was understood as benign and that she held a special status in the eyes of her worshipers.
+The text refers to Lammašaga as the "sun goddess of the land"; this epithet does not indicate that her character was solar, but rather that she was understood as benign and held a special status in the eyes of her worshipers.
 It also states that she was responsible for bringing the "tablet of life" from heaven to earth.
 This artifact, distinct from the tablet of destiny though according to Janice Barrabee directly related to it, is elsewhere associated with other deities, including Ninimma, Nungal, Ḫaya and Nisaba, and it was believed that gods used it to write down the righteous deeds of humans.
 After detailing Lammašaga's role in the court of Bau, the composition moves on to describing her appearance in three separate sections, focused respectively on her head, nape, forehead, lips, ears, and jaws; skin, neck, sides, limbs, and fingers; navel, hips, and pudenda.
 Peterson notes that at least some passages can be classified as erotic poetry.
 While a king is mentioned as well, and presumably he is a supplicant on whose behalf Lammašaga intercedes with Bau, he is not identified by name in the surviving fragments, which makes it impossible to precisely date its composition.

 A possible reference to Lammašaga can also be found in the Lament for Ur, which states that the "Lamma of the Etarsirsir" has abandoned it.
 Other references to Lamma deities abandoning their posts are known, for example according to the Lament for Uruk, "[the city’s] lama ran away; its lama (said) ‘hide in the steppe!’; [it] took unfamiliar paths."